mathdoug/ML1_Kaggle/README.md

 # Machine Learning Course - Kaggle Competition

-This a repository of a group of three students to a kaggle competition on the Machine Learning course in École Polytechnique
+This a project of a group of three students for a Kaggle competition on the Machine Learning course in École Polytechnique

+Students:

+- João Henrique Oliveira
+- Matheus Douglas de Matos Marcondes
+- Vathana Thy